• Home

 Resilience

-Frey says AI doesn’t quite possess the resiliency to function like a human.
+Frey said AI doesn’t quite possess the resiliency to function like a human.
 It can provide—with the click of a button—a wide range of information, from a slew of complex legal cases to optimized travel itineraries.
 But it doesn’t do well in environments that are in constant flux, as is the real world.

 “An undergraduate textbook will not have changed that much in recent decades,” Frey said.
 “AI thrives as a tutor in those relatively static environments.”

 That means flexibility will hold more currency as AI continues to enhance.
 The WEF’s 2025 Future of Jobs Report also named resiliency a skill that is rising in importance.
 And business leaders note its importance in the age of AI, saying it is a required trait to navigate the many changes a business faces amid AI adoption.
-While AI can help “democratize” basic information, such as what is found in a typical 101 course textbook, college prepares students to interpret that information for complex environments, according to Frey.
+While AI can help democratize basic information, such as what is found in a typical 101 course textbook, college prepares students to interpret that information for complex environments, according to Frey.

 About the Author